Nu-Media Education Program

 The youth who have participated in the program were immersed into the world of multimedia and provided with the opportunity to learn first hand and work with over twenty industry professionals.

-The Nu Media Program has been widely successful with many of the students interning with various film production, and media companies after the program finished, and even a few of them returning to post-secondary institutions, and becoming employed within their respective internship placements.
+The Nu Media Program has been widely successful, with many of the students interning with various film production and media companies after the program finished, and even a few of them returning to post-secondary institutions and becoming employed within their respective internship placements.

-In the first year of the program, the students, along with the 4 films, also created 2 iOS applications, interned with industry professionals at MidCan for their final projects, and 2 of the students, (Randy Sutherland and Rannon Wilson) were entered into a National competition and enrolled in the National Screen Institutes: New Voices program.
+In the first year of the program, the students, along with the 4 films, also created 2 iOS applications, interned with industry professionals at MidCan for their final projects, and 2 of the students (Randy Sutherland and Rannon Wilson) were entered into a National competition and enrolled in the National Screen Institutes: New Voices program.

-In the second year, the students created 6 short films, interned at over 8 different production companies, and broadcasters throughout Winnipeg, they all received their on set etiquette training and are certified to safely and properly work on any film set (certification received through On Screen Manitoba), and many returning back to post-secondary education, or now employed by their respective internship placement.
+In the second year, the students created 6 short films, and interned at over 8 different production companies and broadcasters throughout Winnipeg, they all received their on set etiquette training and are certified to safely and properly work on any film set (certification received through On Screen Manitoba), and many returning back to post-secondary education, or now employed by their respective internship placement.